bacalhau-project/bacalhau/docs/running_locally.md

 # Running locally with the 'devstack' command

-The `devstack` command of bacalhau will start a 3 node cluster alongside isolated ipfs servers.
+The `devstack` command of `bacalhau` will start a 3 node cluster alongside isolated ipfs servers.

 This is useful to kick the tires and/or developing on the codebase.
-It's also the tool used by some of the tests.
+It's also the tool used by some tests.

 ## Pre-requisites